 By Rick Steves

-Both the English word "Gypsy" and its Spanish counterpart, gitano, come from the word "Egypt" — where Europeans used to think these nomadic people originated.
-Today, as we've come to understand that "Gypsies" actually came from India — and as the term "Gypsy" has acquired negative connotations — the preferred term is "Roma."
-After migrating from India in the 14th century, the Roma people settled mostly in the Muslim-occupied lands in the south (such as the Balkan Peninsula, then controlled by the Ottoman Turks).
-Under the Muslims, the Roma enjoyed relative tolerance.
-They were traditionally good with crafts and animals.
+Both the English word "Gypsy" and its Spanish counterpart, gitano, come from the word "Egypt" — where Europeans used to think these nomadic people had originated.
+Today, as we've come to understand that "Gypsies" actually came from India — and as the term "Gypsy" has acquired negative connotations — the preferred term is "Roma," since "Gypsy" has acquired negative connotations.

-Spaniards, who consider themselves accepting and not racist, claim that in maintaining such a tight community, the Roma segregate themselves.
-The Roma call Spaniards payos ("whites").
+Many Spaniards, including some who consider themselves tolerant and anti-racist, claim that in maintaining such a tight community, the Roma segregate themselves.
+The Roma call Spaniards payos (whites).
 Recent mixing of Roma and payos has given birth to the term gallipavo (rooster-duck), although who's who depends upon whom you ask.

-Sacromonte has one main street.
-Camino del Sacromonte is lined with caves primed for tourists and restaurants ready to fight over the bill.
+Sacromonte has just one main street: Camino del Sacromonte, which is lined with caves primed for tourists and restaurants ready to fight over the bill.
 (Don't come here expecting to get a deal on anything.)
 Intriguing lanes run above and below this main drag — a steep hike above Camino del Sacromonte is the cliff-hanging, parallel secondary street, Vereda de Enmedio, which is less touristy, with an authentically residential vibe.